LinasNas/cultural-rationalization/README.md

 # cultural-rationalization
-A repository with the code to run experiments for cultural evolution and rationalization project.
+This repository stores the code used in the experiments for the cultural evolution and rationalization project.
+The project is primarily written in Python and Javascript, and uses the Flask framework to run the experiments.

 ## Setup
 To run this experiment, please start by installing the ```requirements.txt``` file.
 This can be done by running the following command in the terminal: